 The Short Story

-Laura Roberts can leg-press an average-sized sumo wrestler, is a word-game enthusiast who sucks at Scrabble, and has written at least one of her novels in just three days, and is the San Diego Writers/Editors Guild’s Newsletter Editor.
+Laura Roberts can leg-press an average-sized sumo wrestler, has written an entire novel in just three days, and is the San Diego Writers/Editors Guild’s Newsletter Editor.
 She is also the founding editor of Black Heart Magazine, offers affordable editing services for authors, and publishes books that press buttons at Buttontapper Press.
 She currently lives in an Apocalypse-proof bunker in sunny SoCal with her artist husband and their literary kitties, and can be found on Twitter @originaloflaura.

 Blurring the lines between fact and fiction, Laura has penned 15 books, including the alphabetical travel guides Montreal from A to Z and San Diego from A to Z, the offbeat writing guides NaNoWriMo: A Cheater’s Guide and Confessions of a 3-Day Novelist, and the satirical adventure tale Ninjas of the 512, as well as three nonfiction career guides for young adults: Careers in Gaming, Careers If You Like Music and Careers in Digital Media, published by ReferencePoint Press.
 She has also contributed shorter works to the following anthologies: SDW/EG’s 5th edition of The Guilded Pen; Diane Lee’s nonfiction collection, The Secret Lives of Writers; the cancer charity anthology Stardust, Always; Book Lovers: Sexy Stories from Under the Covers; and Ironology 2014: The Iron Writer Championship Series.
 In addition to her writings, Laura is also the editor of the poetry collection Haiku for Lovers, and the new annual anthology Everything I Need to Know About Love I Learned from Pop Songs, and runs both an online writers’ group and a monthly writing challenge just for fun!